network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 High scores on the Responsiveness Test should correlate with good user experience, and low scores should correlate with poor user experience.
-This allows network engineers to experiment with code changes and use the Responsiveness Test to evaluate whether the changes are beneficial, instead of having to judge the effects subjectively, for example, by conducting a video conference and trying to assess
+A test with this predictive power would give network engineers a way to experiment with code changes and use the Responsiveness Test to evaluate whether the changes are beneficial, instead of having to judge the effects subjectively, for example, by conducting a video conference and trying to assess